Prospects for Conservatives: A Compass for Rediscovering the Permanent Things by Russell Kirk, Imaginative Conservative Books, 2013, 278 pages

 It is with the utmost happiness that we present the very first work from Imaginative Conservative Books, under the editorial and publishing control of the Winston Elliott III, mastermind behind the vision and growth of The Imaginative Conservative.
 Graciously, Annette Kirk gave us permission to reprint her late husband’s work.
 After much deliberation, we decided the 1956 version of the book the best.

 As I’ve mentioned before, I first met Winston in 1995, and we’ve been the best of allies since.
-One of the books that has meant so much to our own friendship has been A Program/Prospects.
+One of the books that has meant so much to our own friendship has been Prospects for Conservatives.
 As some guys might talk about the latest NFL draft picks or who the best bassist in rock music is, Winston and I talk Kirk and Christian Humanism.
 We both believe in the greatness of this book.
 We hope you agree.

 Winston Elliott, you’re now a publisher and a series editor.
 Congratulations!
 You stand in line with Frank Sheed and Henry Regnery.
 Not bad company.
 Not bad, indeed.